"Your photos are a moving, artistic documentary of the

 for some years.
 I would love to see more of your work."

-"Your pictures alone are stunning (right up my alley as I love light, forms, and color!).
+"Your pictures alone are stunning (right up my alley, as I love light, forms, and color).
 Before I even read the statement, I definitely could feel a sense of loss and memory in your photos.
 They're truly fantastic.
 But coupled with the statement, I think your work is quite amazing and tells a sad but inevitable story.
 I'm so glad you got to share it for a brief moment."

-"Varese, the photos were gorgeous!
-I went in for a cup really early Sunday morning and I took note that they weren't the usual boring coffee house affair.
-The photo of the piano – the way it is underexposed – really caught my attention.
+"The photo of the piano – the way it is underexposed – really caught my attention.
 The subtle tones encourage a closer look.
 The piano is a symbol for so many things: childhood, joy of music and, for some, escape.
 What I took from that single photograph is the sound of music, or lack thereof.
 Your photograph asks your viewer many questions."

 "The images are simply beautiful and haunting and how anyone cannot see that they are an affirmation of life is beyond me."